jsocol/dataloader/examples/graphql-complete/README.md

 GET /people?id=urn%3Aperson%3Anicole-forsgren&id=urn%3Aperson%3Ajez-humble&id=urn%3Aperson%3Agene-kim&id=urn%3Aperson%3Atanya-reilly&id=urn%3Aperson%3Awill-larson
 ```

-restdataloader turns up to 7 separate requests (2 for books and 5 for authors)
+dataloader turns up to 7 separate requests (2 for books and 5 for authors)
 into one request per resource type.

 ### Deduplication

-A consequence of how restdataloader collapses requests is that individual
+A consequence of how dataloader collapses requests is that individual
 resources can be reused across concurrent requests (even potentially across
 concurrent users)!
 In this example, we have three books with a total of two
 authors across them.